renaissanceperiodization/docs/_diet/diet-principles/meal-timing.md

 # How important is it to eat at the times suggested?

-The RP Diet Coach app provides recommended meal times.
+The RP Diet Coach App provides recommended meal times.
 It’s no problem to deviate by +/- 30 minutes to accommodate your schedule, but to maximize energy, fullness, and muscle building, do your best to eat as close to the suggested times as you can.

 # How soon after a workout should I eat?